-The MSc in Structural Engineering with Management is designed to enhance the technical skills of graduates and experienced personnel who work in construction-related industries.
-It is designed to appeal to you if you are working in the broad civil engineering industry but you aspire to a senior management position.
+The MSc in Structural Engineering with Materials is designed to enhance the technical skills of graduates and experienced personnel who work in construction-related industries.
+It is designed to appeal to you if you are working in the broad civil engineering industry but you aspire to a senior technical or management position.

-This course of technical and management based modules is organised in such a way as to minimise the conflict of interests between study and employment commitments.
-The course concentrates on the civil engineering, structural and management aspects of building construction as well as environmental problems affecting construction projects.
+This course of technically based modules is organised in such a way as to minimise the conflict of interests between study and employment commitments.
+The course concentrates on the civil engineering and structural aspects of building construction as well as environmental problems affecting construction projects.

-The, course which runs in full and part time modes, involves some learning at home as well as periods of attendance for lectures.
+The course, which runs in full and part time modes, involves some learning at home as well as periods of attendance for lectures.

-The course is accredited by the Joint Board of Moderators of the Engineering Council (JBM) as further learning to meet the educational base for Chartered Engineer.
-This course is particularly suited to you if you have previously obtained a UK accredited BEng (Hons) e.g. in Civil Engineering which is recognised as part of the educational base necessary to become a Chartered Engineer.
+This course is particularly suited to you if you have previously obtained a UK accredited BSc (Hons) e.g. in Civil Engineering or a science, mathematics or an engineering related built environment degree.
+This course is accreditated as a 'further learning' by the JBM to meet the educational base for Chartered Engineer.

-This course aims to give you the ability to develop and extend your research methods necessary to enable you to apply your knowledge and understanding of the continually changing issues related to structural engineering and management.
-You will gain awareness, understanding of and competence in the design, management, construction and renovation of structures.
+This course aims to give you the ability to develop and extend your research methods necessary to enable you to apply your knowledge and understanding of the continually changing issues related to structural engineering and materials.
+You will gain awareness, understanding of and competence in the design, construction and renovation of structures.
 You will work flexibly by using study guides.
 Providing you have the appropriate entry qualifications this course also aims to give you the necessary education and qualifications to meet the Engineering Council's Matching Section criteria.